Vyral/brett-jennings/_posts/2020-12-22-our-interview-with-homelights-mackenzie-buchholz.md

 10:33—Wrapping up our conversation

 We’re really grateful for our partnership with HomeLight, which allows us to provide this opportunity for our clients to receive a much better outcome.
-If you’d like to learn more about the HomeLight Trade-In solution, visit [www.MakeMovingSimple.com](http://www.makemovingsimple.com).
+If you’d like to learn more about the HomeLight Trade-In solution, visit [www.MakingMovingSimple.com](http://www.makingmovingsimple.com){: target="_blank" rel="noopener"}.
 For any real estate questions, don’t hesitate to reach out to your Real Estate Experts.